zakuArbor/blog/_posts/programming/2021-05-27-lddconfig.md

 At work, one of my tasks was to do a proof of concept (PoC) on transferring and running a development build of our product to some new internal development environment.
 During my work, I kept encountering a lot of minor errors where the generated object files or libraries would be missing simply due to differences in the project structure and the development environments.
-After writing a script to resolve all these minor issues, it was time to test run a sanity tests to ensure the product works as intended in the new environment.
+After writing a script to resolve all these minor issues, it was time to test run some sanity tests to ensure the product works as intended in the new environment.

 However, I kept encountering a lot of linking errors even though I resolved the issue of missing generated object files and libraries in the new environment.
 ```shell